You're out here for our final news roundup and information overload.

 Heartless indeed.

-And you know, when you think about this administration also in terms of the hostile acts against Governor Abbott, Against the Texas border, against the people who live in that state and other states that are affected by these kind of things happening.
+And you know, when you think about this administration also, in terms of the hostile acts against Governor Abbott, against the Texas border, against the people who live in that state and other states that are affected by these kinds of things happening, that relationship was so adversarial.

-It was so it was horrible, frankly.
+It was so, it was horrible, frankly.

-Well yeah, we mean Governor Abbott, you know, we've been friends for a long time and we're both excited at his partnership, and uh he's been very successful.
+Well, yeah, me and Governor Abbott, you know, we've been friends for a long time, and we're both excited at his partnership.

-And he you're right, he's like President Trump.
+He's like President Trump.

-You just not making Texas more safe.
+You're just not making Texas more safe.

 Most of the illegal aliens coming across this border don't stay in Texas.